Updated Feb 2026

 Installation Period

-During this time there will be work boats in the vicinity of the Turbine Area and Cable Route.
-Marker buoys will be put in place should there be any temporary works left in situ.
+During this time there were work boats in the vicinity of the Turbine Area and Cable Route.
+Marker buoys were put in place for any periods when there were any temporary works left in situ.

 Operational Period